sanel/magic-ed/README.md

-I find myself often running REPL for various things but lazy enough to engage Emacs/SLIME when I need some small editing work: I'm a UNIX guy and I often start vi/vim/emacsclient for writing small throw-away programs.
+I find myself often running REPL for various things but lazy enough to engage Emacs/SLIME when I need some small editing work: I'm a UNIX guy and I get used to start vi/vim/emacsclient for writing small throw-away programs.

-This package can be also starting point for people who are not accustomed to Emacs or SLIME and would like to continue using their editor with Common Lisp.
+This package also can be starting point for people who are not accustomed to Emacs or SLIME and would like to continue using their editor with Common Lisp.

 ## Usage

-You simply start it with:
+You start it with:

 ```lisp
 (magic-ed:magic-ed "/tmp/test.lisp")
 ```

-and it will call function assigned to *EDITOR* environment variable.
-When you are done with editing, save it and quit; *magic-ed* will load that file and evaluate it.
-If save failed, it will do nothing.
+and it will start editor assigned to *EDITOR* environment variable.
+When you are done with editing, save it and quit: *magic-ed* will load that file and evaluate it.
+If file saving somehow failed, nothing will be evaluated.

-In background, *magic-ed* will use *(ed)* standard function but will try to obey implementation specific features.
+In background, *magic-ed* will try to use *(ed)* standard function and will try to obey implementation specific features.
 For example, on SBCL if *sb-ext:\*ed-functions** was set, *magic-ed* will not use environment value.

-If you do not want file to be evaluated, you use **:eval** parameter
+If you do not want editing file to be evaluated, you use **:eval** parameter
 like:

 ```lisp